Find Posts By Topic

 Pedestrians and bike riders

-• We expect that pedestrians and bike riders will be able to cross the Ballard Bridge while it’s closed to drivers.
+• Pedestrians and bike riders will be able to cross the Ballard Bridge while it’s closed to drivers.

-• People may also sometimes be asked to get off and walk their bikes for safety reasons.
+• People may also need to get off and walk their bikes for safety reasons.

 Drivers and freight